PaulDSheriff/PDSC-Tools/README.md

-# PDSC Developer Utilities v8
+# PDSC Developer Utilities V8
-PDS Consulting has a set of tools that help you develop MVC or .NET MAUI applications for .NET 7+ quickly and easily.
+PDS Consulting has created a set of tools to help you develop WPF, MVC, or .NET MAUI applications for .NET 7+ quickly and easily.
 Within this utility are all of the tools you need to get started.

 ## Documentation
 For best results, it is important that you read the documentation.